cyral-quickstart/quickstart-sidecar-aws-ecs/README.md

 A quick start to deploy a sidecar to AWS EC2 using Terraform!

-This guide explains how to deploy a basic sidecar on AWS using ECS Fargate.
+This guide explains how to deploy a basic sidecar on AWS using ECS.
 This example provides only the necessary configuration to deploy a sidecar container.
 For more details, please read the [Cyral DIY Deployment](https://cyral.com/docs/sidecars/deployment/#custom-deployment-diy) documentation.

-By following the steps of this guide, you will deploy a sidecar to ECS Fargate.
+By following the steps of this guide, you will deploy a sidecar to ECS.

 > If you prefer to deploy a sidecar to AWS EC2 instead, see
 > our [Terraform AWS EC2 Quickstart](https://github.com/cyralinc/terraform-aws-sidecar-ec2).

 ---

+## Architecture

+![Deployment architecture](./images/aws_architecture.png)

+---

 ## Deployment

+The elements shown in the architecture diagram above are deployed by this module and it requires existing VPC and subnets in order to create the necessary components for the sidecar to run.
+In a high-level, these are the resources deployed:

+* ECS
+    * Cluster (optional)
+    * Services
+    * Task definitions
+* EC2
+    * Network load balancer
+    * Security group
+* Systems Manager Parameter Store
+    * Sidecar credentials
+* IAM
+    * Sidecar role

-### Architecture
+### Requirements

-![Deployment architecture](./images/aws_architecture.png)
+* Make sure you have access to your AWS environment with an account that has sufficient permissions to deploy the sidecar.
+The minimum permissions must allow for the creation of the elements listed previously.
+We recommend Administrator permissions (`AdministratorAccess` policy) as the module creates an IAM role.
+* Decide your certificate deployment type.
+Refer to the [Sidecar certificates](./docs/certificates.md) document for additional guidance.

 ### Examples